tropicbliss/symphonia/README.md

 const symphonia = require("@tropicbliss/symphonia");

 try {
-    const audio = new Audio({ speed: 1.0, volume: 1.0 }) // The option object is optional.
+    const audio = new symphonia.Audio({ speed: 1.0, volume: 1.0 }) // The option object is optional.
 The speed and volume is both set to 1.0 by default. const buf = fs.readFileSync("chime.ogg"); // Gets a Buffer audio.playFromBuf(buf);